bfenetworks/ingress-bfe/docs/en_us/ingress/conflict.md

 In above configuration, there is conflict between ingress-A and ingress-B, and ingress-A is created before ingress-B. So only ingress-A will been created and take effect.

 ## Ingress status feedback
-If a Ingress resource is ignored (not take effect) due to route rule conflict, after the ingress status is written back, the `status` in `annotation` will be set as “fail”, and `message` will tell which Ingress resource it has conflict with.
+If an Ingress resource is invalid due to route rule conflict, after the ingress status is written back, the `status` in `annotation` will be set as “fail”, and `message` will tell which Ingress resource it has conflict with.

 In previous example, `annotation` for ingress status will be like: